ACManoa/WebDev/ACM DESIGN/README.md

 We use bootstrap to quickly develop a mobile friendly website and later override with our own custom css.

-###Your personal set up
+##Front-end Setup Up Tutorial v1.0
 If you would like to get your hands dirty with some front-end development, I created a small tutorial to help you get all set up.
 (It's not the best, but we hope it will do).

 ####Basic File Structure Setup
-Before get into details, the first thing you want to do is create a directory with the name of your site.
+Before getting into the details, the first thing you want to do is create a directory with the name of your site.
 This could be anything you would like.
 In this tutorial we will name it "Website".

 Inside of "Website" we create two other directories (css and js) and a file called index.html.
 The directory css will hold all your css files for the site, the directory js will hold all your javascript files for the site, and the file index.html will be your "home page".